PramodValavala-MSFT/architecture-center/docs/cloud-adoption/governance/design-guides/small-to-medium-enterprise/governance-mvp.md

 The following decisions represent the patterns to be enforced through the policy enforcement strategy above:

-**Identity baseline**.
+**Identity Baseline**.
 Azure Blueprints will set RBAC requirements at a subscription level to ensure that consistent identity is configured for all subscriptions.

-**Security baseline: Networking**.
+**Security Baseline: Networking**.
 The Cloud Governance team maintains a Resource Manager template for establishing a VPN gateway between Azure and the on-prem VPN device.
 When an application team requires a VPN connection, the Cloud Governance team will apply the gateway Resource Manager template via Azure Blueprints.

-**Security baseline: Encryption**.
+**Security Baseline: Encryption**.
 At this point in the journey, no policy enforcement is required in this area.
 This will be revisited during later evolutions.

 ## Application of governance-defined patterns